 Anonymous access to our site

-You can browse the Greater Shepparton City Council web site anonymously, without disclosing your personal information.
-By registering your membership for our website you may choose not to provide personal information and this will not affect your access to the majority of the web site.
+You can browse Greater Shepparton City Council websites anonymously, without disclosing your personal information.
+By registering your membership for our websites you may choose not to provide personal information and this will not affect your access to the majority of the web site.
 However, areas or services provided through this site that require registration may not be accessible.

 Collection and use of personal data

-The Greater Shepparton City Council site does not collect or record personal information, other than information you choose to provide through our online forms.
+Greater Shepparton City Council-owned websites do not collect or record personal information, other than information you choose to provide through our online forms.
 Any information submitted will only be retained for such time as necessary to carry out the purposes for which the information is collected or as required by law.

 E-mail addresses and any other contact details you provide will not be added to a mailing list without your consent.